jekyll/jekyll/site/_posts/2013-07-25-jekyll-1-0-4-released.markdown

 categories: [release]
 ---

 Version 1.0.4 fixes a minor, but nonetheless important security vulnerability affecting several third-party Jekyll plugins.
-If your Jekyll site does not use plugins, you are may, but are not required to upgrade at this time.
+If your Jekyll site does not use plugins, you may, but are not required to upgrade at this time.

 Community and custom plugins extending the `Liquid::Drop` class may inadvertently disclose some system information such as directory structure or software configuration to users with access to the Liquid templating system.